lstables/developer-test/README.md

 ### Scenario

 You are tasked with building a simple Laravel application that consumes a public API that looks up a products API and there respective categories.
+We would like the use of Laravel Breeze and creation of an admin account to login with.

 > [!NOTE]
 > Either MySQL or SQLite, your choice!